 Postcolonial Citizens and Ethnic Migration: The Netherlands and Japan in the Age of Globalization

 This book provides a cross-regional investigation of the role of citizenship and ethnicity in migration, political incorporation, and political transnationalism in the age of globalization, exploring the political realities of Dutch Antilleans in the Netherlands and Latin American Nikkeijin in Japan.
-Sharpe is assistant professor of political science at York College's School of Health and Behavioral Sciences.

 Published January 2014

 From Protest to Service Provision (American Governance: Politics, Policy, and Public Law)